tkaal/demo-webapp/README.md

    3. By default, Ansible will use image name **webapp** and tag **v1.0**.
 These can be changed by defining variables **webapp_image_name** and **webapp_image_version** in **./ansible/group_vars/webapp.yaml**.
    4. By default, webapp will be exposed to the public with domain name **webapp.demo**.
 This domain name can be changed by defining variable **webapp_domain** in **./ansible/group_vars/webapp.yaml**
    5. By default, nginx will bind to host port 8080.
 This can be changed by defining variable **webapp_host_port** in **./ansible/group_vars/webapp.yaml**.
    6. The prepared Ansible setup is meant for starting up proof-of-concept version of webapp locally.
-Therefore it assumes that system wide DNS hasn't been set up for webapp domain and adds an entry to /etc/hosts file to resolve the webapp domain name.
+Therefore it assumes that system-wide DNS hasn't been set up for webapp domain and adds an entry to /etc/hosts file to resolve the webapp domain name.
 This task can be skipped by setting variable **local_testing** to false in **./ansible/group_vars/webapp.yaml**
 3. Third play is optional and is disabled by default.
 If it is enabled, then the third play will prepare and start up resources that can be used for testing webapp.
 More details about these demo resources and testing webapp can be found below.

 When the playbook has finished, then it should be possible to access webapp via URLs http://localhost:HOSTPORT (http://localhost:8080 by default) and http://WEBAPPDOMAIN:HOSTPORT (http://webapp.demo:8080 by default).
 Following message and web page should be shown, if webapp is up and running: